rongkangw/tp/docs/UserGuide.md

 <box type="important">

 **Caution:**
-**If your changes to the data file makes its format invalid (e.g. if a value entered is outside the acceptable range), EASync will show an empty club book when you open the app.**
+**If your changes to the data file makes its format invalid** (e.g. if a value entered is outside the acceptable range), **EASync will show an empty club book when you open the app.**
 The edited file will remain on your computer, but if you make any changes in the app after that, EASync will overwrite it, and you will lose your original data **permanently**.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to take a backup of the file before editing it.
 </box>